govtmirror/transparency/OpenSBST.md

 ### Articulate more than one approach to any question

 Most of the behavioral insights teams are supposed to bring expertise into government.
 If you are on one of those teams people will say, "As an expert, given your extensive knowledge of a vast field of rigorous study, what should we do to accomplish this policy goal / improve this practice?"
-A scientist comfortable with doubt and ignorance, who understands that "shared understanding" or "scientific consensus" does not mean "truth", working in the government cannot always answer such questions with "I don't know."
+A scientist working in the government yet comfortable with doubt and ignorance, who understands that "shared understanding" or "scientific consensus" does not mean "truth", cannot always answer such questions with "I don't know."
 What one can do, however, is explain in plain language, the scientific consensus or debates, how the government can learn from past studies, and what some options might be given what you have read and considered.

 ### Recognize the expertise of the bureaucrats